simotwo-jr/Finance-Tracker/README.md

 create_goal: Set a financial goal.
 exit: Quit the application.
 Follow the prompts and input the required information for each command.

+## License
+This project is under the MIT License